SAP Identity Management Solutions

 Password Management

-One of the major cost factors for IT helpdesks is password generation and resets, SAP Idm automates this process by centralizing credential handling across systems.
+One of the major cost factors for IT helpdesks is password generation and resets.
+SAP IdM automates this process by centralizing credential handling across systems.

 Password Provisioning